Danilqa/web-performance-handbook/README.md

 <img align="right" width="100" height="100" title="Logo"
 src="./static/images/logo.png" />

-This guide helps to quickly understand the topic and start improving performance.
+This handbook helps to quickly understand the topic and start improving performance.
 It contains a metrics glossary, a compilation of useful tools, and a catalog of necessary materials.

 Support the project by giving it a star! ⭐

 ## Table of Contents